LucyGodley/Pipeline/README.md

 # Pipeline
-## Bioinformatics Pipelines for processing and analyzing biological data
+Bioinformatics Pipelines for processing and analyzing biological data Godley Lab
-## Godley Lab
+University of Chicago